FangfeiLi05/PyFitSeq/README.md

 ### 3. How to use FitSeq?
 #### 3.1.
 Evolution Simulations
-Models competative pooled growth of a population of genotypes with different fitnesses.
+`evo_simulator.py` models competative pooled growth of a population of genotypes with different fitnesses.
 This simulation may include many sources of noise, including growth noise, noise from cell transfers, DNA extraction, PCR, and sequencing.

 ##### OPTIONS
 * `--input` or `-i`: a .csv file, with the 1st column being fitness of each genotype, [x1, x2, ...], and the 2nd column being initial cell number of each genotype at generation 0, [n1, n2, ...].